Myoviridae: Virology

 Viruses in the former family Myoviridae are non-enveloped, with head-tail (with a neck) geometries.
 Genomes are linear, double-stranded DNA, around 33-244kb in length.
 The genome codes for 40 to 415 proteins.
 It has terminally redundant sequences.
 The GC-content is ~35%.
 The genome encodes 200-300 proteins that are transcribed in operons.
 5-Hydroxymethylcytosine may be present in the genome (instead of thymidine).

 The tubular tail has helical symmetry and is 16-20 nm in diameter.
-It consists of a central tube, a contractile sheath, a collar, a base plate, six tail pins and six long fibers.
-It is similar to Tectiviridae, but differs in the fact that a myovirus' tail is permanent.
+It consists of a central tube, a contractile sheath, a collar, a base plate, six tail pins and six long fibres.
+It is similar to Tectiviridae, but differs in the fact that the tail of a myovirus is permanent.

 Contractions of the tail require ATP.
 On contraction of the sheath, sheath subunits slide over each other and the tail shortens to 10–15 nm in length.